mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Workspace.md

 - **Kick Yourself** when the user tries to kick themselves from the workspace
 - **Kick Owner** when the user tries to kick the owner of the workspace

+### Domain Events

+- **Collaborator Removed From Workspace** when a collaborator gets removed from the workspace.
+This event makes sure that the user does not keep the workspace or any project on favorites, and also removes them from the allowed members of a project and chooses another owner if it's the case.

 ### Value Objects

 - **IsPersonal** which encapsulates a boolean *Value*,